-I bought this nice Sedum spurium ‘John Creech’ from Green Streets Market in 2017.
+I bought this nice Phedimus spurius/Sedum spurium ‘John Creech’ from Green Streets Market in 2017.
 This garden center always has a very nice selection of plants to choose from.
-This is where I also buy most of the seeds for our garden and where my did for many years before.
+This is where I also buy most of the seeds for the garden and where my dad did for many years before.

-I planted this Sedum behind the old cast iron planter in the bed behind next to the foundation of my grandparents old home.
+I planted this Phedimus/Sedum (whatever you choose to call it) behind the old cast iron planter in the bed behind next to the foundation of my grandparent’s old home.
 The cast iron planter used to be a firebox in an old coal-fired furnace.
 A good friend of mine and I removed the furnace from a home in the early 1980’s and it has been in this spot ever since.

 Origin: The Caucasus

 Zones: USDA Zones 3a-9b (-40 to 25° F)

 Size: 1/4-1/2” or so tall x 12-24” or so wide

 Light: Sun to light shade

 Water: Average/drought tolerant

 In my experience, Phedimus/Sedum does well in a slightly elevated bed or in pots where their soil can drain well.
 They do NOT like wet feet, especially during the winter months.

 As with most “groundcover-type” Phedimus or Sedum, they prefer well-drained soil in full sun to light shade.
 In areas with very hot summers, it is best to grow them where they have some shade during the heat of the day.
 In this location, Sedum spurium ‘John Creech’ receives a good amount of sun all day until late afternoon as the sun passes over the foundation.